devskale/offpunk/README.md

 Offpunk is a fork of the original [AV-98](https://tildegit.org/solderpunk/AV-98) by Solderpunk and was originally called AV-98-offline as an experimental branch.

-## Lightning introduction
+## How to use

+Offmini is a single python file.
+Installation is optional, you can simply download and run "./offmini.py" or "python3 offmini.py" in a terminal.

 You use the `go` command to visit a URL, e.g. `go gemini.circumlunar.space`.

 Links in Gemini documents are assigned numerical indices.
 Just type an index to follow that link.
-If a Gemini document is too long to fit on your screen, the content is displayed in the less pager.
+If a Gemini document is too long to fit on your screen, the content is displayed in the less pager (by default).
 Type `q` to quit and go back to Offpunk prompt.

 Use `add` to add a capsule to your bookmarks and `bookmarks` or `bm` to show your bookmarks (which are stored in a file in you .config).